zznate/cdm-java/README.md

-# Cassandra Dataset Manager
+# Dataset Manager for Apache Cassandra

-Cassandra Dataset Manager, referred to simply as `cdm`, is a tool to learn how to use Cassandra.
+Dataset Manager for Apache Cassandra, referred to simply as `cdm`, is a tool to learn how to use Cassandra.

 Work in progress.
 Original cdm was written in Python but is being ported to Java for maintainability and the ability to easy distribute a single file.